martinktay/retail-promo-uplift-dashboard/README.md

 - **Streamlit Community**: Excellent documentation and support
 - **Open Source Contributors**: Libraries and tools that made this possible
 - **Retail Analytics Community**: Best practices and methodologies

 ---

+_"Data tells us what happened.
+Analysis tells us why.
+But only human insight tells us what to do about it."_

+---